Aask42/IoB_DC28/src/LED scripting v2.md

 ### Move command
 The move command has an additional value along with time setting.
 The following structure follows the above parsed data for _move_ commands

-Bits for next byte: zzyyxxxx
+Bits for next byte: zz000000
 * zz - same layout and purpose as zz from above

-* yy - same layout and purpose as yy from the above tables
-* xxxx - ID based on the value of zz
+If zz does not indicate a physical value follows then the next byte follows the wwyyxxxx format

-Bits for byte after above parsing: zz00xxxx
+Bits for byte after above parsing for the time variable: zz000000
-* zz - same layout as above except 01 is invalid
+* zz - same layout as above except 01 is invalid unless random is selected
-* xxxx - same layout and purpose as xxxx from above tables

 If a physical time follows then it is 2 bytes long representing the number of milliseconds.

-If a global or local variable is specified then the current value at the time of instruction execution is used, updating the global or local after the instruction will not alter the time.
+If a global or local variable is specified then the wwyyxxxxx format follows.
+The current value at the time of instruction execution is used, updating the global or local after the instruction will not alter the time.

+It is possible to mix different move commands for the same _LED_ to allow changing R, G, and B at different rates.

 ## Shift and Rotate commands
 These commands follow the same format as all other commands with one exception, the physical value that follows will always be a single byte regardless of the destination size.

 ## Other commands

-Value of xxxx | Description
+Value of xxx | Description
 -|-
-0x00 | Version
-0x01 | Delay
+0x00 | Delay
-0x02 | Stop
+0x01 | Stop
-0x03 | If
+0x02 | If
-0x04 | Wait
+0x03 | Wait
-0x05 | Goto
+0x04 | Goto
-0x06 | Set persist flag on local variable
+0x05 | Set persist flag on local variable
-0x07 | Clear persist flag on local variable
+0x06 | Clear persist flag on local variable

-### Version

-Value of yyyy | Description
--|-
-0x00 | Version 1
-0x01 | Version 1
-0x02 | Version 2

 ### Delay and Stop
-Value of yyyy | Description
--|-
-0x00 | Physical value follows
-0x01 | A random value follows
-0x02 | Global variable follows
-0x03 | Local variable follows
+yyyy in Delay and Stop follow the same pattern as zz on normal instructions.
+The byte that follows then follows the established wwyyxxxx format.
+The exception is a yyyy value of 0x0f on stop which indicates no value and a hard stop to the script.

 If a physical value follows then the next 2 bytes indicate the time in milliseconds.
 If a random value follows then the above described random byte layout follows with the exception that LED IDs can not be used